The Best Places to Travel Alone in Australia

 Exploring the Central East Coast of Australia from Sydney to Cairns

-Probably among the most popular destinations for a solo backpacking trip, the East Coast Australia ranks high on the list of all solo travellers in Australia.
-Queensland hosts hundreds of backpackers in summer on their Australian Working Holiday and it’s an ideal destination for everyone wanting to spend some time alone, yet not feeling completely lonely.
+The East Coast Australia ranks high on all solo travellers in Australia among the most popular destinations for a solo backpacking trip.
+Queensland hosts hundreds of backpackers in summer on their Australian Working Holiday, and it’s an ideal destination for everyone wanting to spend some time alone yet not feeling completely lonely.

 Discover Australia Gold Coast Hinterland